 Max Alexander is a play worker, visual artist and consultant who specialises in working with children and young people who are disabled and/or have additional support needs.
 Max has ten years’ experience working with this population across school, playground, and community settings.

 Max’s experience includes 5 years as Playworker at The Yard in Edinburgh, and at Artlink Edinburgh where he has worked for the past 3 years delivering 1-to-1 personalised play and art sessions for young people excluded from mainstream arts activities.
+Max has worked with Independent Arts Projects since 2021, devising and leading participatory arts projects as well as delivering training and creating resources to share his knowledge.

 Max creates and co-creates spaces for play, exploration, and connection with a focus on neurodivergent joy and ways of relating.
 Max is passionate about access to artistic, playful, and creative experiences for neurodivergent and disabled individuals and the idea of beautiful creative accessibility is central to his work.
 You can learn more about Max at playradical.com.

-Sensory Collective is a 21-month long project exploring sensory arts practice across Scotland for Autists, people with PMLD and those living with Dementia.
-It is an Independent Arts Projects (IAP) project and 1 of 26 participative arts projects supported by Culture Collective and funded by Scottish Government emergency Covid-19 funds through Creative Scotland
+Function Schmunction was originally developed as part of the Sensory Collective, a 21-month long project (2021-23) exploring sensory arts practice across Scotland for Autists, people with PMLD and those living with Dementia.
+It was 1 of 26 participative arts projects supported by Culture Collective and funded by Scottish Government emergency Covid-19 funds through Creative Scotland

 Sign up for updates on Function Schmunction & similar projects